Kuanhao-Chao/splam/docs/source/content/how_to_page.rst

     :title: bg-dark font-weight-bolder howtoclass
     :body: bg-dark text-left

-    Splam means two things: **(1)** Splam refers to the deep grouped residual CNN model that we designed to accurately predict splice junctions (based solely on an input DNA sequence), and **(2)** it also stands for this software which can clean up alignment files and evaluate annotation files.
+    Splam stands for two things: **(1)** Splam refers to the deep grouped residual CNN model that we designed to accurately predict splice junctions (based solely on an input DNA sequence), and **(2)** it also stands for this software which can clean up alignment files and evaluate annotation files.

 |